Ledig stilling ved Høgskulen på Vestlandet

 Department of Maritime Studies (IMS) has educations on bachelor-, master- and PhD-level with a strong and active research environment.
 We have 23 permanent employees from different nations and collaborations with other universities both nationally and abroad.
 The department of Maritime Studies is located in Haugesund.

 The research activity in the department is mainly linked to the research program MarSafe and the research center MarCATCH.
 The researchers in MarSafe and MarCATCH collaborates close with the industry, and have focus on the risk and safety in the maritime industry, with the aim on organisational and operational aspects in relation to risk and safety management.

-Western Norway University of Applied Sciences, Faculty of Business Administration and Social Sciences (FØS) has a vacancy PhD position within Maritime ICT and cyber security
+Western Norway University of Applied Sciences, Faculty of Business Administration and Social Sciences (FØS) has up to two vacant PhD positions within Maritime ICT and cyber security

 About the PhD project/work tasks:

 - Plan and conduct research, applying relevant methods within quantitative and qualitative studies, assess and analyse data, interpret and form conclusions

 - Write scientific manuscripts for conferences and peer-reviewed journals